Kong Club Rosebank, Johannesburg, South Africa

 20 Kruger St, Johannesburg, 2094, South Africa

-We met up with some amazing ladies from the South Africa Glitch Gate group that I mentioned in a previous post.
+My friend Jessica and I met up with some amazing ladies from the South Africa Glitch Gate group that I mentioned in a previous post.
 We had dinner at The Carnivore Restaurant in Misty Hills Country Hotel in Johannesburg.
-The drive was about an hour long but the experience was worth it.
+The drive was about an hour-long but the experience was worth it.
 Our taxi was about 460 Rand round trip, which was the equivalent of $29.00 USD.

-- Taxi’s in South Africa – Uber’s are cheaper than regular taxis in South Africa.
-Due to the WiFi situation out there, it wasn’t always easy for me to catch an Uber, but the cost was almost half-the price of what your average taxi would cost.
-My taxi reference in the above post is the quote for a regular taxi.
-However when I started using Uber, I was paying about 3.00 USD at some point for my cab rides.
+- Taxi’s in South Africa: Uber’s are cheaper than regular taxis in South Africa.
+Due to the WiFi situation out there, it wasn’t always easy for me to catch an Uber, but the cost was almost half the price of what your average taxi would cost.
+My taxi reference in the above paragraph is the quote for a regular taxi.
+However, when I started using Uber, I was paying about 3.00 USD at some point for my cab rides.

 I really loved the vibe of this restaurant.
 Upon entering, you have to walk through a long corridor filled with historical biographies of very important figures in South African history ranging from Shaka Zulu to Nelson Mandela.
-The bios are accompanied by over-sized bronze statues representing these men and women in their natural state.
+The bios are accompanied by oversized bronze statues representing these men and women.
 As you progress into the restaurant you’ll notice it’s adorned with South African artifacts and keepsakes in glassed window cases.

 After dinner, all the waiters took pictures with us, and waited patiently until we were ready to leave.
-It was the perfect welcome to South Africa meal and the ladies we had dinner with were awesome!
+It was the perfect meal to welcome us to South Africa and the ladies we had dinner with were awesome!